Monday, 30 November 2009

-Comparison of the noise handling in LightRoom 2 and LightRoom 3(beta).reflection
+Comparison of the noise handling in LightRoom 2 and LightRoom 3(beta).

 Well FINALLY.
 Let me repeat this.
 Well FINALLY.
 Adobe got their heads out of their butts and FINALLY revised their RAW conversion engine from the ground up to FINALLY provide some decent raw conversion results, especially for images taken with Sony D-SLRs.